apptainer/singularity-userdocs/quick_start.rst

 ``build`` is like a “Swiss Army knife” for container creation.
-In addition to downloading images, you can use ``build`` to create images from other images or from scratch using a :ref:`Building a container for a def file <build-a-container>`.
+In addition to downloading images, you can use ``build`` to create images from other images or from scratch using a :ref:`definition file <container-recipes>`.
 You can also use ``build`` to convert an image between the container formats supported by Singularity.

 --------------------
 Interact with images